ResursBank/ResursBank.github.io/_exclude/invoice-service-2-0/sample-calls-with-curl.md

 # Sample calls with cURL
-Created by User2, last modified by User10 on 2015-01-26

 ## Initial store configuration
 Before an invoice can be generated the contact information and logotype must be configured for the store.
 The logotype must be encoded in